Offering Expert Tune-Up Service for More Than 20 Years

 - Oxygen Sensors: An item that often flies under the radar, declining O2 sensors are responsible for many sluggish engine problems.
 Over the years, the sensors’ designs have improved their life expectancy.
 It’s important for drivers to keep in mind that the older the vehicle, the more frequently O2 sensors need to be replaced.
 A recent study indicates that upwards of 70 percent of vehicles fail emissions tests due to O2 sensors.

 - EGR: Although many vehicles are computer regulated, this should be checked thoroughly to determine if the exhaust gas recirculation (EGR) valve is functioning properly.
 When impaired, engines can run hot and suffer rough idling.

 Along with systems and parts that keep a vehicle running smoothly, safety items such as brakes, brake fluid, power steering fluid, transmission fluid, lights, airbags, tires, and other items are an important part of any service check.
 Working with a community-based auto repair facility means that customers enjoy the full-service treatment.

 How Often Do I Need a Tune-Up?

 A generation ago, vehicles required frequent tune-ups, but today’s engine components may last up to 100,000 miles.
 If you’re not experiencing any engine problems, your best bet is to refer to your car’s owner’s manual or ask a My Transmission Experts technician when you bring in your car for service.

-Even if you’re not due for a tune-up, if your car is idling rough, dying, or if you’ve noticed a marked decrease in fuel efficiency, it’s time to bring it in to the tune-up professionals at My Transmission Experts!
+Even if you’re not due for a tune-up, if your car is idling rough, dying, or if you’ve noticed a marked decrease in fuel efficiency, it’s time to bring it into the tune-up professionals at My Transmission Experts!
 One of our experienced tune-up mechanics can diagnose the issue and get your car running smoothly again.
-So call or request an appointment today with at any one of our Houston-area tune-up shops!
+So call or request an appointment today with any one of our Houston-area tune-up shops!